scottclowe/scottclowe.github.io/_posts/2016-03-12-boxcox-feature-gaussianisation.md

 ## When to Gaussianise features

-Honestly, I think most of the time this won't be necessary.
+Honestly, I think most of the time Gaussianisation isn't necessary.
+But it does add another pre-processing tool to your arsenal.

 Applying a power transformation certainly won't help if your feature is multimodal.
 If your features are sparse, or approximately uniformly or Gaussian distributed, there is no benefit to Gaussianising them.